 The Supreme Court of the Czech Republic and the Supreme Court of the Slovak Republic

-are organising an international conference on the topic ʻSupreme Courts in Changing Times’
+organised an international conference on the topic ʻSupreme Courts in Changing Times’

 of the establishment of the Supreme Court of the Czechoslovak Republic in 1918.

 The following panel was devoted to the challenges of judiciary in the modern times, focusing on the independence of judiciary in the context of national and international politics.
-In the afternoon of the first conference day the panel ʻAdmissibility of Extraordinary Appeal: Does a Broad Review Lead to a More Effective Justice?’ will take place.
+In the afternoon of the first conference day the panel ʻAdmissibility of Extraordinary Appeal: Does a Broad Review Lead to a More Effective Justice?’ took place.
 The first conference day’s highlight was a gala dinner at Chateau Slavkov-Austerlitz.

 On Wednesday 7 November, all participants were in the morning transferred to Bratislava where the conference continued with the next expert panel ʻThe Role and Position of the Supreme Courts at Present and Prospects for the Future’ until the afternoon.
 The entire conference programme was then concluded by a gala reception at Bratislava castle.